acutedeveloper/justit-php-test/README.md

 ### Question 10: What is the error in this script?

 Again the switch cases do not have any break; statements.
-This will cause the switch statement to continue
+This will cause the switch statement to continue.